CMccormick0003/credit-risk-classification/README.md

 - High-risk: A value of 1 in the "loan_status" column in the csv means the loan has a "high risk" of defaulting.

 ## Steps
-### Split the Data into Training and Testing Sets
+### 1. Split the Data into Training and Testing Sets
 - Read the lending_data.csv data from the Resources folder into a Pandas DataFrame.
 - Create the labels set (y) from the “loan_status” column, and then create the features (X) DataFrame from the remaining columns.
 - Split the data into training and testing datasets by using train_test_split.

-### Create a Logistic Regression Model with the Original Data
+### 2. Create a Logistic Regression Model with the Original Data
 - Fit a logistic regression model by using the training data (X_train and y_train).
 - Save the predictions for the testing data labels by using the testing feature data (X_test) and the fitted model.
-- Evaluate the model’s performance by a) calculating the accuracy score of the model, b) generating a confusion matrix, and printing the classification report.
+- Calculate the accuracy score of the model.
-### How well does the logistic regression model predict both the 0 (healthy loan) and 1 (high-risk loan) labels?
-Precision for healthy loans and high-risk was 1.0 and 0.85, respectively.
-The model predicted healthy loans with much more accuracy than high-risk loans.
-The overall weighted accuracy was 0.99.
-I woudl have confidence using this model to predict both types of loans.
+* Generate a confusion matrix.
+* Print the classification report.

-### Create a Logistic Regression Model with the Original Data
+### Create a Logistic Regression Model with Resampled Training Data
-- Fit a logistic regression model by using the training data (X_train and y_train).
+- Use the `RandomOverSampler` module from the imbalanced-learn library to resample the data.
+- Count the distinct values of the resampled labels data to be sure to confirm that the labels have an equal number of data points.
 - Save the predictions for the testing data labels by using the testing feature data (X_test) and the fitted model.
 - Evaluate the model’s performance by a) calculating the accuracy score of the model, b) generating a confusion matrix, and printing the classification report.

-### Results
+## Results
 ### Machine Learning Model 1: Logistic Regression based on Original Data
   - accuracy score: 99%
   - precision score: Healthy loan - 100%, High-risk loan - 85%